-Each nominee must write a three-paragraph essay (no more than 400 words) that highlights what they have learned after overcoming the challenge(s) they faced, what they hope to accomplish in the year ahead and any future plans or ambitions.
+Each nominee must write a 3-paragraph essay that highlights what they have learned after overcoming the challenge(s) they faced, what they hope to accomplish in the years ahead, and any future plans or ambitions.

-- Nominations must be completed and emailed to firstname.lastname@example.org by the deadline to be considered; no exceptions.
+Applications must be submitted electronically to firstname.lastname@example.org by the deadline below, no exceptions.

-Questions about the process or program should be directed to 303-795-4215 or email@example.com.
+Questions about the process or program should be directed to Glenys Trost, Administrative Specialist, email@example.com.